 Communication is a cooperative endeavor that goes well beyond decoding sentences’ literal meaning.
-Listeners actively construe utterances from both their literal meanings and the pragmatic principles that govern communication.
-When communicators make pragmatically infelicitious statements, the effects can be similar to paltering—misleading speech that evokes false inferences from true statements.
-The American Diabetes Association’s “Diabetes Myths” website provides a real-world case study in such misleading communications.
+Listeners actively construe the meaning of utterances from both their literal meanings and the pragmatic principles that govern communication.
+When communicators make pragmatically infelicitous statements, the effects can be similar to paltering—misleading speech that evokes false inferences from true statements.
+The American Diabetes Association’s (ADA’s) “Diabetes Myths” website provides a real-world case study in such misleading communications.
 Calling something a myth implies that it is clearly false.
 Instead, the ADA’s “myths” are false only because of some technicality or uncharitable reading.
-We compared participants’ baseline knowledge of diabetes with participants who read either the ADA’s myths or the myths rewritten as questions that do not presuppose the statement is false.
-As predicted, exposure to the ADA’s myths, but not the rephrased questions, reduced basic knowledge of diabetes.
+We compared participants’ baseline knowledge of diabetes with that of participants who read either the ADA’s myths or the myths rewritten as questions that do not presuppose the statement is false.
+As predicted, exposure to the ADA’s “myths,” but not to the rephrased questions, reduced basic knowledge of diabetes.
 Our findings underscore the need to consider psycholinguistic principles in mass communications.